İlkin Aydın

 İlkin Aydın (born 5 January 2000) is a Turkish professional volleyball player who plays as an outside hitter for Galatasaray.

 Club career

 Aydın played at İlbank in 2015-2016 and then at TVF Sports High School between 2016 and 2017.

 Galatasaray

 Aydın transferred to Galatasaray for three years on 5 August 2017.

 On 8 August 2022, she signed a new 3-year contract with Galatasaray.

 She signed a new 2-year contract with Galatasaray on 26 December 2023.

+On January 30, 2026, Galatasaray signed a new two-year contract with team captain Aydın.

 International career

 She was part of the Turkey women's national volleyball team, which became champion at the 2023 Women's European Volleyball Championship.